The Health Insurance Portability and Accountability Act

 - Administrative Simplification Provisions (reduction in health care costs)

-The third component, the Administrative Simplification Provision, is considered by many to be the most significant, as it contains two very important rules called the “Privacy Rule” and the “Security Rule”.
+The Administrative Simplification Provision, is considered by many to be the most significant, as it contains two very important rules called the “Privacy Rule” and the “Security Rule”.
 The Privacy Rule became effective on April 13th, 2003 and the Security Rule became effective on April 20th, 2005.

 The main goal of the HIPAA Privacy and Security rules is to protect patient privacy and the confidentiality of ‘protected health information’ (PHI) in paper and electronic form.

 The major requirements of the HIPAA Privacy Rule are: